tomjoht/simplifying-complexity/_docs/both-a-generalist-and-specialist-through-technical-acuity.md

 But I also asked how much time they *actually devote* to learning technology each day.
 27% said 0 minutes, 30% said 20 minutes, 19% said 30 minutes, and only 13% said 1 hour (see [Strategies for learning technology -- podcast recommendation and a poll](https://idratherbewriting.com/2018/08/10/how-much-time-devoted-to-learning-tech-is-needed/)).

-Given how much technical knowledge you need to be functionally able to write documentation in today's landscape, how can one possibly ramp up the right level of knowledge by just spending 30 minutes or less each day?
+Given how much technical knowledge you need to be functionally able to write documentation in today's landscape, how can one possibly ramp up to the right level of knowledge by just spending 30 minutes or less each day?
 I felt I would need 2 hours a day to feel comfortable writing in some of these domains.

-Even if you find the time, it's not always clear where to start (as one writer noted).
-There is such diversity in what we document, it can be like moving from one long line to another long line in an amusement park &mdash; spending hours of learning just to be able to write one sentence that lasts 30 seconds.
+Even if you find the time, it's not always clear where to start, as one writer noted.
+There is such diversity in what we document, it can be like moving from one long line to another long line in an amusement park &mdash; spending hours of learning just to be able to write one sentence that is read in 30 seconds.

 In the end, who has 2 hours a day to carve out time for this learning, either at work or home?
 It's nearly impossible unless you incorporate it into your job itself.
 But when I tried that, I found that my productivity plummeted.